Seafood Boil In A Bag: 6 Steps to Restaurant-Quality Flavor

 • 1-2 heads roasted garlic

-• 2 tbsp fresh garlic or garlic paste
+• 2 tablespoon fresh garlic or garlic paste

 • 1 orange juice from orange